Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method

-Other inputs used by the model are human body parameters, which are composed of height and weight in this paper.
-These two parameters may not be the optimal inputs for obtaining GMF.
-Future research could explore more suitable body parameters to achieve better GMF generation and more accurate predictions in the problem of joint moment estimation based on joint kinematics.
+The other important inputs used by the model are human body parameters, which are composed of height and weight in this paper.
+These two parameters are valid but might not be the optimal attributes for obtaining GMF.
+Future research could explore more suitable body parameters to achieve better GMF generation and more accurate estimations in the problem of joint moment estimation based on joint kinematics.

 Furthermore, since the proposed method originates from the research on assistive hip exoskeleton control, the estimator model proposed in this paper uses a GRU-based network structure.
 However, for joint moment estimation tasks that do not require timeliness, the optimal network structure for the estimator may not necessarily be based on recurrent neural networks.
 The joint moment estimation method we propose can be extended to the field of biomechanics, as demonstrated in the generalization experiment, where it also performs well on mainstream neural networks besides the GRU-based network.
 For systems with low real-time requirements, future researchers can use more appropriate network structures within the framework of this method to obtain higher-precision joint moment estimation models.